 When people ask this question, they usually want to know how much their claim is worth, which is understandable.
 The value of a car accident claim is highly variable, depending on a number of factors.
 Because of this variability, it’s hard for the average person to know what their claim should be worth, and the insurance company may take advantage of that, offering too little compensation.

-The best way to receive an accurate valuation of your claim is to speak with an attorney about the particulars of your case.
+A reliable way to receive an accurate valuation of your claim is to speak with an attorney about the particulars of your case.
 We can determine what amount you should receive and compare it to any offer the insurance company extends.

 If there is a significant disparity between the numbers, we’ll negotiate for a more equitable deal.